 Intensive test trial

-The prototype for a fully-automated spectroscopic sex determination in the egg that was developed by Agri Advanced Technologies, is currently in the test phase under practical conditions.
+The Raman-spectroscopic method is still under development.
+A prototype for a fully-automated spectroscopic sex determination in the egg that was developed by Agri Advanced Technologies, is currently in the test phase under practical conditions.
 It has been shown that the development of such a completely new technology also presents problems and challenges that were not foreseeable before.
 Since AAT has to make sure that the system is absolutely reliable and stable before being made ready for the market, comprehensive stress testing of the system and its components are currently being carried out.
 The necessary technical adjustments will take some time.
 Therefore, no specific implementation date can be mentioned at this time.